 - Trekking poles for hiking and crossing streams

-- Bear spray, and bear hanging gear
+- Bear spray, (with proper training) and bear hanging gear

-- Water filters and purification tablets
+- Water filter and purification systems

 - Emergency equipment and first aid kit, as well as a satellite communication device